otdoges/turbo-octo-spoon/README.md

 The application uses a secure approach to file handling:

 1. **Encrypted Storage**: All uploaded files are encrypted using AES-256-CBC before being stored
-2. **Temporary Storage**: Files are stored in the server's temporary directory
+2. **Temporary Storage**: Files are stored using UploadThing's secure file hosting
 3. **Automatic Cleanup**: Files are automatically deleted after a configurable retention period
 4. **Secure Access**: Files can only be accessed with a secure random token
-5. **No External CDNs**: All files stay within your serverless environment
+5. **Modern File Storage**: Uses UploadThing for reliable and secure file uploads

 ## Security Considerations